The Transparency Manifesto

 We advocate for ₱12,000+ minimum monthly wages (vs. industry standard ₱5,000–₱8,000).
 Why?
 Because fair wages are the cheapest form of insurance against the disruption of constant turnover.
 When household professionals earn fair wages, they stay.
 When they stay, your family benefits.
 This isn't virtue signaling—it's documented operational strategy.
 Stability is a business model, not an accident.

 We don't ask you to trust us.
-We give you the tools to verify every claim independently:
+We give you the tools to verify every claim independently.
+Because third-party platforms change their algorithms and filter reviews, we maintain an Independent Audit Archive.

 Verification Checklist